If you dream of contributing to the world’s understanding of science and technology, then you’ve probably already considered how to get into MIT.

 MIT University Admission Requirements

 There are various admissions requirements you will need to meet if you dream of going to MIT.
-Some MIT university requirements will require students to begin planning thier journey to MIT early, including maintaining a high GPA, scoring well on the SAT or ACT tests, and participating in extra-curriculars.
+Some MIT university requirements will require students to begin planning their journey to MIT early, including maintaining a high GPA, scoring well on the SAT or ACT tests, and participating in extra-curriculars.

 MIT GPA Requirements